-Coronary artery spasms rare during dobutamine stress echoMarch 9th, 2012 in Cardiology
+Coronary artery spasms rare during dobutamine stress echoMarch 9, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- The occurrence of coronary artery spasm (CAS) during dobutamine stress echocardiography (DSE) is rare, with a prevalence of 0.4 percent, according to a study published in the March 15 issue of The American Journal of Cardiology.